Coupons don’t just save you money, they can also make you money!

 Listing your coupons for sale is the same as listing any other item on eBay.
 Most eBay sellers sell their coupons, usually of the same type, in bundles (20 or so).

-Tip: If you just want to test the waters without paying any fees, takes advantage of the 5 free auction listing that eBay gives you each month.
+Tip: If you just want to test the waters without paying any fees, take advantage of the 5 free auction listings that eBay gives you each month.

 Over time, it has occurred to me that people (buyers) don’t really care if they come in lots of 20.
 In fact, I have noticed a number of transactions going at the same price as the 20 lot even if the bundle had no more than 15 pieces.

-One thing expected of you is to spell out in clear the corresponding specifications in your eBay listing (i.e. whether the coupon can be doubled, expiration date, exclusions, etc).
+One thing expected of you is to spell out clearly the corresponding specifications in your eBay listing (i.e. whether the coupon can be doubled, expiration date, exclusions, etc).

 But if you feel that there is too much hassle to gather 12-15 copies of the same coupon, you may want to consider listing your coupons as a mixed collection.
-In this case, you may want to pitch your coupons as something sort of value for money offering.
+In this case, you may want to pitch your coupons as a sort of value-for-money offering.
 I would say maybe do these in lots of 100 and above.